sreshtachelumala/Log-Analyser/README.md

 - **Filter Logs by Time Range**: Specify a start and end time to retrieve logs within that period.
 - **Display Logs**: Display the first `n` log entries for quick viewing.

+### How to Use

+You don’t need to provide a CSV file with the project.
+Simply ensure that you have your own CSV file with the required columns, and the script will work with your log data.

 ## Requirements
 - Python 3.x
 - pandas